nautobot/nautobot-app-golden-config/docs/navigating-sot-agg.md

 # SoT Aggregation Overview

-The Source of Truth Aggregation Overview is driven by a few key components.
+The Source of Truth Aggregation feature uses several key components:

-* The ability to have a single GraphQL query to aggregate information.
+* A single GraphQL query which aggregates device data.
-* The ability to modify data with a "transposer" function.
+* A facility to modify data with a "transposer" function.
+* Nautobot's config context feature and policy engine.
-* The usage of config contexts and the Nautobot's native git platform.
+* Nautobot's native git platform.

 ## GraphQL